National GeographicBronwyn Agrios, Fellow, National Geographic

 He brought his pioneering energy to space, challenging convention and business models.
 His interest in space, his interest in Russia, and in international cooperation all stem from one event: Apollo-Soyuz.

 A graduate of Stanford University, he completed dual majors in Economics and Russian Literature.
-He later earned an MBA from the Wharton School of the University of Pennsylvania.
+He earned an MBA from the Wharton School of the University of Pennsylvania.
 Rob is driven by units which are measured in dollars rather than in milliamps or micro-radians and believes that human capital, not technology, is what makes the world better.

-President of the Space, Training and Cybersecurity
+President of Space, Training and Cybersecurity Division

 Phil Carrai is President of the Space, Training and Cybersecurity division of Kratos Defense and Security Solutions, Inc, where he is responsible for all aspects of business operations, sales, mergers and acquisitions.
 Kratos Defense is an approximately $650 million public company focusing in Aerospace and Defense products and services.